Foxeyedmenace/Github-test/README.md

-# Github-test
+# GitHub-test
-I am learning how to use  Github properly....Web project1
+I am learning how to use  GitHub properly...Web project1